Thringstone Primary School

 Early Years Foundation Stage

-At Thringstone, our vision is to Believe and Achieve Together.
-In our Early Years Foundation Stage (EYFS), this begins from day one.
-We want every child to feel safe, secure and valued so they are confident to explore, learn and grow.
+At Thringstone, our vision is to Believe and Achieve Together, and this begins from a child’s very first day in school.
+In our Early Years Foundation Stage (EYFS), we place great importance on helping every child feel safe, secure and valued, so they are confident to explore, learn and grow.

-Children start school with very different experiences.
-Our role is to make sure each child secures strong foundations in speaking, listening, reading, writing and early maths.
-These early skills are vital for success later in school.
-We also help children develop memory, focus and self-control so they can learn well and enjoy school life.
+Children start school with a wide range of experiences.
+Our role is to ensure that every child builds strong foundations in speaking, listening, reading, writing and early maths.
+These early skills are essential for success throughout school and beyond.
+We also support children to develop memory, focus and self-control, helping them to become confident, independent learners who enjoy coming to school.

-Our EYFS curriculum reflects our three drivers: Aspiration, Communication and Culture.
-These help children aim high, share their learning with confidence and understand both their community and the wider world.
+Our EYFS curriculum is shaped by our three drivers: Aspiration, Communication and Culture.
+These guide children to aim high, share their learning with confidence and develop an understanding of both their local community and the wider world.

 Literacy

-Storytelling and high-quality books are central to our approach.
-We want every child to enjoy stories and language while also building the key skills of word reading and writing.
+Storytelling and high-quality books are central to our approach in Early Years.
+We want every child to enjoy stories and language, while also developing the key skills needed for reading and writing.

-We follow Little Wandle Letters and Sounds Revised for phonics.
-This gives children a clear, step-by-step way to learn sounds and words.
+We follow Little Wandle Letters and Sounds Revised to teach phonics.
+This provides a clear, systematic approach to learning sounds, blending and early reading, giving children the foundations they need to become confident readers.

-We also use Talk for Writing.
-Children learn to retell stories out loud with actions and pictures before moving on to writing their own versions.
-This builds confidence in speaking, deepens their understanding of language and helps them become independent writers.
+Alongside this, we use Talk for Writing to develop children’s speaking and writing skills.
+Children learn to retell stories using actions, pictures and shared language before moving on to writing their own ideas.
+This approach builds confidence, deepens understanding and supports children to become independent writers.

-By the end of Reception, children are ready to move into Year 1 as confident early readers and writers.
+By the end of Reception, children are well prepared to move into Year 1 as confident early readers and writers, ready to build on the strong foundations they have developed.

 Mathematics